Online Poker Tournaments | Poker Strategy Sit N Go Strategy

 A Small-Ball Poker Tournament Strategy

 Small Ball Poker describes a playing style that emphasizes managing the size of the pot to accumulate chips without the risk of going broke.
-Many players employ this style in their poker tournament strategy, Daniel Negeanu being one of the best known.
+Many players employ this style in their poker tournament strategy, Daniel Negreanu being one of the best known.

 The small-ball poker tournament strategy has many advantages.
 These include the ability to gain information over several betting rounds in order to put your opponent on a hand.
 Secondly, by not risking big all-in confrontations players can reduce the chance of going out of a poker tournament due to a bad-beat or mis-read of an opponents holding.